scollins83/AI_EighthGrader/README.md

 <dt>Resources</dt>
 <dd>- Includes copies of papers referenced on the Allen website</dd>
 <dd>- Code examples from books and from repos mentioned in the forums.</dd>

+<dt>Use of Milestones/Issues</dt>
+<dd>- Will be using milestones for important dates for the project.
+This has been started.</dd>
+<dd>- Wiki whiteboard is in use for more general capture of ideas/thoughts.</dd>
 </dl>
 ---